ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

     - **_WACC (9.99%)_:** Cost of Equity of 10.73% and After-Tax Cost of Debt of 3.46%.

-    - **_Perpetual Growth (3.0%)_:** U.S. electricity demand is expected to grow by 2% in 2025 and 3% in 2026 according to the U.S. Energy Information Administration, and YoY increase in utility-scale power generation observed in September 2024 was 3% (Source: [EIA](https://www.eia.gov/pressroom/releases/press564.php), [Deloitte](https://www.deloitte.com/us/en/insights/industry/power-and-utilities/power-and-utilities-industry-outlook.html)).
+    - **_Perpetual Growth (3.0%)_:** U.S. electricity demand is expected to grow by 2% in 2025 and 3% in 2026 according to the U.S. Energy Information Administration, and a growth of +3% YoY in utility-scale power generation was observed in September 2024 (Source: [EIA](https://www.eia.gov/pressroom/releases/press564.php), [Deloitte](https://www.deloitte.com/us/en/insights/industry/power-and-utilities/power-and-utilities-industry-outlook.html)).
 > _Net Debt is assumed constant across all scenarios at 2024A level of $3,734.31Mn, reflecting a stabilized capital structure following five years of elevated CAPEX (Source: FactSet); reliable forward-looking balance sheet consensus data is also unavailable.
 The comprehensive valuation table and assumption details are provided in [Appendix](#dcf--comps-valuations)._